SCS-CBU-CED-IAM/mobileid/README.md

 * Receipt Request
 * Profile Query Request

+#### Configuration
+The file `mobileid.properties` contains the most relevant configuration properties that need to be adjusted before the scripts are used.
+Note that the files `mycert.crt`and `mycert.key` are placeholders without any valid content.
+Be sure to adjust them with your client certificate content in order to connect to the Mobile ID service.

+Refer to the "Mobile ID - SOAP client reference guide" document (see http://goo.gl/FXIMEa) from Swisscom for more details.

 ```
 Usage: ./mobileid-sign.sh <args> mobile 'message' userlang <receipt>
+  -t value   - message type (SOAP, JSON); default SOAP
   -v         - verbose output
   -d         - debug mode
   -e         - encrypted receipt
   mobile     - mobile number
   message    - message to be signed
   userlang   - user language (one of en, de, fr, it)
   receipt    - optional success receipt message

   Example ./mobileid-sign.sh -v +41792080350 'Do you want to login to corporate VPN?' en
+          ./mobileid-sign.sh -t JSON -v +41792080350 'Do you want to login to corporate VPN?' en
           ./mobileid-sign.sh -v +41792080350 'Do you want to login to corporate VPN?' en 'Successful login into VPN'
           ./mobileid-sign.sh -v -e +41792080350 'Do you need a new password?' en 'Temporary password: 123456'
 ```

 ```
 Usage: ./mobileid-receipt.sh <args> mobile transID 'message' userlang <pubCert>
+  -t value   - message type (SOAP, JSON); default SOAP
   -v         - verbose output
   -d         - debug mode
   mobile     - mobile number
   transID    - transaction id of the related signature request
   message    - message to be displayed
   userlang   - user language (one of en, de, fr, it)
   pubCert    - optional public certificate file of the mobile user to encode the message

   Example ./mobileid-receipt.sh -v +41792080350 h29ah1 'Successful login into VPN' en
+          ./mobileid-receipt.sh -t JSON -v +41792080350 h29ah1 'Successful login into VPN' en
           ./mobileid-receipt.sh -v +41792080350 h29ah1 'Temporary password: 123456' en /tmp/_tmp.8OVlwv.sig.cert
 ```

 ```
 Usage: ./mobileid-query.sh <args> mobile
+  -t value   - message type (SOAP, JSON); default SOAP
   -v         - verbose output
   -d         - debug mode
   mobile     - mobile number

   Example ./mobileid-query.sh -v +41792080350
+          ./mobileid-query.sh -t JSON -v +41792080350
 ````

-The files `mycert.crt`and `mycert.key` are placeholders without any valid content.
-Be sure to adjust them with your client certificate content in order to connect to the Mobile ID service.

-Refer to the "Mobile ID - SOAP client reference guide" document from Swisscom for more details.

 Example of verbose outputs:
 ```